rudy880719/apache_solr-Backdrop-Port/README.txt

-This module integrates Drupal with the Apache Solr search platform.
+This module integrates Backdrop with the Apache Solr search platform.
 Solr search can be used as a replacement for core content search and boasts both extra features and better performance.
 Among the extra features is the ability to have faceted search on facets ranging from content author to taxonomy to arbitrary